Assorted foods and characters on a checkered tablecloth, including sandwiches, fruit, desserts, and a globe.

 Credit: Meghan Splawn

 Picnics are relaxing and charming, and who doesn’t want to feel relaxed and charmed on a Wednesday night?
 Picnic night is blissfully carefree.
 Arguably the least work-intensive idea here, all you have to do is fill your basket with ham and cheese on baguette, pasta salad, and some fresh fruit and throw down a blanket in the backyard.
-Or, if it happens to be winter and it’s dark at 5 p.m., lean into those picnic vibes in the living room.
+Or, if you can’t make it outside because of the weather, lean into those picnic vibes in the living room.
 Add some music via Bluetooth speaker for a bit of a festive flair.

 Try these ideas: